'In love with Arab culture': Why Abu Dhabi is attracting students from the US

 “I feel like I am branching together two different timelines of my upbringing and theirs (locals) at the same time.
 I envisage myself to be coming back to the UAE to work,” added the 20-year-old.

-Shedding light on the programme, a faculty member from the NYUAD campus stressed that the thoughtfully designed learning environments here serve as crucial laboratories within the liberal arts and sciences framework, just as essential as a state-of-the-art chemistry lab, an art studio, or a biological field station.
+Shedding light on the programme, a spokesperson from the NYUAD campus stressed that the thoughtfully designed learning environments here serve as crucial laboratories within the liberal arts and sciences framework, just as essential as a state-of-the-art chemistry lab, an art studio, or a biological field station.

 Carol Brandt, Vice Provost and Associate Vice Chancellor of Global Education and Outreach at NYU Abu Dhabi said: “Just as the development of critical thinking skills is not produced in one course but through a process of intellectual and social maturation over multiple years, an NYUAD global education is not the product of a single experience abroad.”